Why do we Need Emotions?

 I became aware that I had been using the relationship as a way to dissociate and to numb out from some painful feelings.
-Once the relationship had finished, I continued to obsess about it as an unconscious way to numb the emotional pain in my inner being.
-For example, I would check his Facebook page to see whether he had put anything on there.
+Once the relationship had finished, I continued to obsess about it.
+This functioned, at a subconscious level, as a way to numb the emotional pain in my inner being.
+I would check his Facebook page to see whether he had put anything on there.
 I would also go on Whatsapp to see when he was last online – ANYTHING to feel some sort of connection.
 Dr. Gabor Mate says that addiction is not a problem, it is an attempt to SOLVE a problem.
-This was a great example of this phenomenon playing out.

-One day I reached such a low point that I decided I needed to commit myself getting my life back on track.
-I blocked the ex on social media and my phone so that I could no longer use these things as a crutch.
+One day I reached such a low point that I decided I needed to do something to break the cycle.
+I blocked the ex on social media and on my phone so that I could no longer use these things as a crutch.

 I have since been able to set appropriate boundaries in order to protect myself and keep myself safe from this person.
-Had I not been able to do this, the abuse would still be continuing and more and more trauma would be building up in my body, with devastating consequences.
+Had I not been able to do this, the abuse would still be continuing and more and more trauma would be building up in my body.

-By getting support to put down the addictive behaviour, we are then able to start to acknowledge and process our emotions.
+By getting support to stop addictive behaviours, we are able to start to acknowledge and process our emotions.
 We are on the path to healing.